Archdiocese of Indianapolis: 1980 to 2000

-O'Meara's successor, Bishop Daniel M. Buechlein from the Diocese of Memphis, became archbishop of Indianapolis in September 1992.
-He continued archdiocesan opposition to abortion rights along with its support of Catholic education and assistance to the poor.
-Because of his focus on education, the news media designated Buechlein as the "education bishop."
+O'Meara's successor, Bishop Daniel M. Buechlein from the Diocese of Memphis, became archbishop of Indianapolis in 1992.
+Because of his support for Catholic education, the media designated Buechlein as the "education bishop."

 2000 to present

 Pope Benedict XVI appointed Christopher J. Coyne as auxiliary bishop in Indianapolis to assist Buechlein in March 2011.
-On September 21, 2011, the Vatican granted Buechlein an early retirement at age 73 due to health issues.
+On September 21, 2011, the Vatican granted Buechlein an early retirement at age 73 due to ill health.
 Coyne served as apostolic administrator until October 2012, when Bishop Joseph Tobin, secretary of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life in Rome, was appointed archbishop.
 In May 2016, Tobin was named to oversee the Sodalitium Christianae Vitae in Lima, Peru.

-Bishop Charles C. Thompson from the Diocese of Evansville was appointed archbishop of Indianapolis by Pope Francis on June 13, 2017.
-His installation mass was on July 28, 2017.
+Bishop Charles C. Thompson of Evansville Diocese was installed as archbishop of Indianapolis on July 28, 2017.

 A Catholic high school teacher in a same-sex marriage was fired and afterward sued the archdiocese in July 2019 for discrimination and interfering with his teaching contract.
 The two parties reached a settlement in which the school was to help the teacher with future employment opportunities.
-Meanwhile, the archdiocese said in July 2019 that Brebeuf Jesuit Preparatory School in Indianapolis was no longer recognized as a Catholic institution due to its refusal to fire a teacher in a same-sex marriage.As of 2023, Thompson is the current archbishop of Indianapolis.
+Meanwhile, the archdiocese said in July 2019 that Brebeuf Jesuit Preparatory School in Indianapolis was no longer recognized as a Catholic institution due to its refusal to fire a teacher in a same-sex marriage.
+As of 2023, Thompson is the current archbishop of Indianapolis.

 Sex abuse

-In September 2018, the archdiocese suspended Reverend Patrick Doyle, a pastor at Nativity Catholic Parish, from public ministry after receiving an allegation of sexual abuse by him dating back several decades.
 In October 2018, the archdiocese published a list of 24 priests with credible accusations of sexual abuse of minors.
 The archdiocese added four more names to the list in 2022.

-Reverend David Marcotte pleaded guilty in March 2022 to felony dissemination of matter harmful to minors.
+David Marcotte pleaded guilty in March 2022 to felony dissemination of matter harmful to minors.
 In 2016, Marcotte was using social media to send pornographic materials to minors and to recruit them to engage in sexual conversations.
 The archdiocese suspended him from ministry in February 2019 after receiving a report about his activities.
 Marcotte was sentenced to one year of home detention and 18 months of probation.
 Lloyds of London sued the archdiocese in 2020, claiming that the archdiocese did not disclose the Marcotte allegations to Lloyds in June 2019 when it applied for excess sexual misconduct liability insurance.